google-research/nisaba/nisaba/scripts/brahmic/data/Beng/mni/README.md

 This implementation is based on the following sources:

-1. Kishorjit NongmeikapamNingombam Herojit SinghSonia ThoudamSivaji Bandyopadhyay (2011): "Manipuri Transliteration from Bengali Script to Meitei Mayek: A Rule Based Approach", *Proceedings of International Conference on Information Systems for Indian Languages (ICISIL)*, pp.
+1. Kishorjit Nongmeikapam, Ningombam Herojit Singh, Sonia Thoudam, and Sivaji Bandyopadhyay (2011): "Manipuri Transliteration from Bengali Script to Meitei Mayek: A Rule Based Approach", *Proceedings of International Conference on Information Systems for Indian Languages (ICISIL)*, pp.